-CUBIQ FOODS was founded in 2018 but has already managed to secure over 10 million euros in investment over the past few years.
-The Spain-based startup is on a mission to solve several problems in the food industry.
-Did you know that most foods we eat and enjoy, including animal and plant-based products, contain rather little omega-3?
-And did you know that they include a lot of saturated fats which can cause a number of health problems?
-In today’s post you will hear from Andres Montefeltro as he talks about Cubiqs first innovation branded Smart fat that is an alternative to palm oil, coconut oil and butter.
-It halves the calories found in their traditional counterparts, and offers a more sustainable and delicious substitute.
-Ninety-six percent of today’s omega-3 is extracted from fish – which not only adds to overfishing of our oceans, but most of this omega-3 cannot be consumed by humans.
-Its also very dangerous for our health since a lot of fish oil actually contains pollutants, mercury, and other harmful particles.
-Thankfully, CUBIQ is on a mission to change that and has found a way to extract omega-3 from poultry cells.
-They are safer for our health, more sustainable for our planet, and more humane to sea life.
+Cubiq Foods is a Spanish startup founded in 2018 that has secured over 10 million in investment and is on a mission to solve several problems in the food industry.
+Most foods we eat and enjoy, including animal and plant-based products contain rather little omega-3 and instead include a lot of saturated fats which cause a number of health problems.
+You will hear from Andres Montefeltro as he talks about Cubiqs first innovation branded Smart fat that is an alternative to palm oil, coconut oil and butter, an alternative that halves the calories and offers a healthier more sustainable and more delicious substitute.
+Did you know that 96% of todays omega-3 is extracted from fish?
+This not only promotes overfishing but most of the omega-3 extracted from these fish cannot be consumed by humans.
+Its also very dangerous for our health since a lot of fish oil contains pollutants, mercury and other harmful particles.
+Thankfully, Cubiq is on a mission to change that and has found a way to extract omega-3 from poultry cells.

 “Its a novel food in Europe”

 Cubiq prides itself on creating products without GMO materials, hoping that consumers will prefer it this way.
-Andres says that GMO-free is the way to go for the food chain as it doesn’t affect biodiversity or the environment, and that typical “organic” and “natural” foods are just not sustainable enough.
-For many people, and especially for those living in developing countries, organic food is not affordable and it requires a lot of investment for the startups themselves.
-He adds that it’s important to generate more nutritious and more affordable plant-based options for those in developing countries; “it will offer the chance for people to not just survive” .
+Andres says that its the best way to go for the food chain as it doesn´t affect biodiversity or the environment and that typical “organic” and “natural” foods are just not sustainable enough.
+For many people, and especially for those living in developing countries organic food is not affordable and it requires a lot of investment for the startups themselves.
+He adds that its important to generate more nutritious and more affordable plant-based options for those in developing countries; “it will offer the chance for people to not just survive” .
 And for Andres he believes that once the startup is functioning within the food chain he doesnt think it will hard for companies to replace their products with plant-based and add Cubiqs smart fat into their products, offering a healthier and tastier product.
 “I would like to see that, it motivates me every day”

-So, what exactly is SMART FAT?
-CUBIQ’s SMART FAT is a convulsion of oil and water structured with specific proteins and polysaccharides.
-After you prepare it, it becomes solid and stable for use in final products.
-The next step is to then fine-tune the type of ingredients, and its preparation, to control the hardness of the fat.
-CUBIQ are currently exploring the different formulas in which it works, including if it can be frozen and unfrozen.
-Andres tells us that when it comes to the oil structuring process there are over 100 different formulas – some are good for creamy products, and others for things like margarine and bakery applications.
-However, for every application the key element is the fusion point as the product turns from solid to liquid form.
+Smart fat is a convulsion of oil and water structured with specific proteins and polysacurites, in a way that after you prepare it it becomes solid and staple for use in final products.
+The next step is to then fine tune the type of ingredients and its preparation to control the hardness of the fat.
+Cubiq are currently exploring the different formulas to which it works, including if it can be frozen and unfrozen.
+Andres tells us that when it comes to the oil structuring process there are over 100 different formulas – some are good for creams like Nutella and others for things like margarine and bakery applications.
+But for every application the key element is the fusion point as the product turns from solid to liquid form.
 He explains that plant-based products for example require a very high fusion point to prevent losing any oil or water and “This is the problem with coconut oil, its solid at 25 degrees- a bit warmer you start spoiling (it)”.

-“We need to help them with the transformation because this is not binary, it’s not meat or plant-based”.
-CUBIQ wants to create a new space in the market for a different kind of product and help the transition to a kinder, more sustainable and “smarter” food chain, and we think they are definitely on the right track.
+“We need to help them with the transformation because this is not binary, its not meat or plant-based”.
+Cubiq foods want to make a new space in the market for a different kind of product and help the transition to a kinder, more sustainable and “smarter” food chain.